What Is Arsenic Poisoning? What Are The Effects Of Arsenic?

 Arsenic is a natural chemical that can be present in groundwater.
 Arsenic ingestion can only pose health issues when a dangerous quantity of arsenic has entered the body.
 After that, poisoning can lead to liver disease, cancer, coma, or even death.

-There are various treatments for arsenic poisoning.
-This includes bowel irrigation and chelation therapy.
-It is unusual to find arsenic amounts that are dangerous in the environment.
-The government issues areas with high levels of arsenic.
-Authorities issue regulations with regards to handling and preventing the risk of poisoning.
+Various treatments for arsenic poisoning exist, including bowel irrigation and chelation therapy.
+Although it is unusual to find dangerous amounts of arsenic in the environment, the government issues areas with high levels of arsenic and regulations about handling and preventing the risk of poisoning.

 Know whether your area has high levels of arsenic.
 If so, you should contact the authorities immediately for more information.